-- An active Microsoft Exchange 2013 account.
-At least one other active Microsoft Exchange 2013 account to set permissions for other users.
+- An active Microsoft Exchange 2013 account and at least one other active Microsoft Exchange 2013 account for setting permissions for other users.
 The accounts must be within the same contract number.

-Start Microsoft Outlook with the Microsoft Exchange 2013 account previously configured in it.
+- Start Microsoft Outlook with the Microsoft Exchange 2013 account already configured in it.

-Right-click on one of the subfolders to select Properties.
-As the administrator, you will find various parameters for managing the folder below this.
-For example, in the Permissions tab you can specify which user within the folder can edit, read or even delete items (e.g. appointment entries).
+- Right-click on one of the subfolders to select Properties.
+Below this, you will find various parameters for managing the folder as an administrator.
+For example, in the Permissions tab you can determine which user can edit, read or even delete elements (e.g. appointment entries) within the folder.